awslabs/aws-jwt-verify/README.md

 `aws-jwt-verify` does not require users to specify the algorithm (`alg`) to verify JWT signatures with.
 Rather, the `alg` is selected automatically from the JWT header, and matched against the `alg` (if any) on the selected JWK.
 We believe this design decision makes it easier to use this library: one less parameter to provide, that developers potentially would not know which value to provide for.

 To readers who are intimately aware of how JWT verification in general should work, this design decision may seem dubious, because the JWT header, and thus the `alg` in it, would be under potential threat actor control.
-But this is mitigated because `aws-jwt-verify` only allows a limited set of algorithms anyway, all asymmetric: RS256, RS384, RS512, ES256, ES384, ES512.
+But this is mitigated because `aws-jwt-verify` only allows a limited set of algorithms anyway, all asymmetric (see [above](#philosophy-of-this-library)).
 The egregious case of `alg` with value `none` is explicitly not supported, nor are symmetric algorithms, and such JWTs would be considered invalid.

 If the JWK that's selected for verification (see [The JWKS cache](#the-jwks-cache)) has an `alg`, it must match the JWT header's `alg`, or the JWT is considered invalid. `alg` is an optional JWK field, but in practice present in most implementations (such as Amazon Cognito User Pools).